esoergel/gitplayground/instructions/5-collaborating.md

     git checkout develop

 Pull any updates from the appropriate branch of the master remote repo, branch "develop" on "upstream" in this case.
+`git pull` is actually just a shortcut for `git fetch` and `git merge`.
+When you pull from a remote repository, you *are* performing a merge, so the behavior is identical to merging locally.

     git pull upstream develop